rzere/DejaVu/docs/index.md

 or taken out of their original context or, more broadly put, identifying visual misinformation in order to prevent the spreading of fake news.

+## What is Visual Misinformation?

+Visual misinformation is defined as an image that is misleading, manipulated, or fabricated, or shared outside of context.

 ## DejaVu Interface